 We did this last year and we’re doing it again.
 As long as there are bars and as long as there are jukeboxes, we’re doing this.
 Any opportunity to write about great music and include others in highlighting what they think is great music worth taking.

-This is the first half of the 2016 BYT Dream Jukebox.
+This is the first half of Volume 2 of the BYT Dream Jukebox.
 25 CDs (yes, this is a CD jukebox that holds 100 CDs, 1 album per slot, slot numbers running 00-99, not a 45 jukebox which looks amazing but is extremely limiting nor it is an Internet jukebox because see above) picked by Brandon Wetherbee, 25 CDs picked by 25 people chosen by Brandon Wetherbee.
 This is the dream jukebox for a particular type of bar.

 Just like the original edition of the Dream Jukebox, the bar this jukebox lives and thrives in serves the neighborhood.
 It does not have televisions.
 It has one arcade game and one pinball machine.
 Half the bar staff smokes cigarettes.
 It opens at 5 p.m.
 Capacity is 100.
 It has lots of tables.
 It has a handful of quality beers on tap.
 It’s a basic, quality neighborhood bar.
 Given those notes, here’s what 26 people, a mixture of musicians, comics, writers, co-workers and people I like to drink with, would have on their dream jukebox.
-Come back next week for part 2.

 My most listened to album of 2015 kicks off the 2016 edition of the Dream Jukebox.
 A 13-song concept album about professional wrestling, songwriter John Darnielle helped me omit the guilty from my guilty pleasures.
 The record ranges from short and sweet to moderately longer and melancholic while always painting a sympathetic portrait of a disrespected performer in a shameful sport.